shareloqs/MPSDynamics/docs/src/theory.md

 The free indices $i_k$ associated with local quantum states are called _physical indices_.
 Thus, they can take $d$ values (with $d$ the dimension of the local Hilbert space).

-Any state in the Hilbert space of a one-dimensional many-body system can in principle be represented by a MPS by choosing a sufficiently large value for the bond dimension $D$ \cite{Orus}.
+Any state in the Hilbert space of a one-dimensional many-body system can in principle be represented by a MPS by choosing a sufficiently large value for the bond dimension $D$ [^Orus].
 On top of this intellectually satisfying property of MPSs being a dense set of states for a 1d-system, they can also be used as a practical Ansätze for a many-body quantum states by setting a maximal allowed value $\chi$ for the bond dimension $D$.
 In doing so, we restrict ourselves to a corner of the total Hilbert space.
 The rationale behind this Ansatz is the following: if the initial quantum state of a many-body system has a low bond dimension (typically if the initial state is a product state with $D = 1$), then in a finite time it will only be able to explore a region of the Hilbert space that is not to far away from its starting point.
-Thus, the bond dimension will not have the time to diverge exponentially \cite{poulin_quantum_2011}.
+Thus, the bond dimension will not have the time to diverge exponentially [^poulin_quantum_2011].
 However, depending on the physical system at hand, this sub-manifold of the Hilbert space could still be "too large".
 There is an additional reason that explains why MPSs are good Ansätze for 1d physical systems.
 Most many-body Hamiltonians we (physicists) are interested in are local, meaning that the interactions they describe involve objects that are "neighbours".
-For such Hamiltonians, the ground states (outside of potential critical phases) follow the so called _area law_ for the entanglement entropy.\cite{srednicki_entropy_1993, vidal_entanglement_2003, wolf_area_2008}.
+For such Hamiltonians, the ground states (outside of potential critical phases) follow the so called _area law_ for the entanglement entropy [^srednicki_entropy_1993][^vidal_entanglement_2003][^wolf_area_2008].
 This law states that the entanglement entropy $S_{vN}$ of a bi-partition of the system is proportional, not to the volume of the partition as one might expect, but to the hyper-surface of the partition's boundary; hence the name "area law".
 For a 3d system this corresponds to an actual surface area $A$, $S_{vN} \sim A$; for a 2d system it corresponds to the length $L$ of the partition's boundary, $S_{vN} \sim L$; and in 1d the boundary reduces to a point, thus the entropy will be independent of the size of the system $S_{vN} \sim \text{constant}$.
 The MPSs are states that satisfy this area law.